-A significant portion of the Organization's funding is received from Vera Institute of Justice, Inc. and The Children's Trust.
+A significant portion of the Organization's funding is received from The Florida Bar Foundation, Vera Institute of Justice, Inc., U.S. Committee for Refugees and Immigrants ("USCRI") and The Children's Trust.
 The majority of the contracts are on a cost reimbursement basis and are renewable on an annual basis.
 A significant reduction in the level of this funding, if this were to occur, may have a material effect on the Organization's programs and activities.
+However, The Florida Bar Foundation has funded the Organization since its inception and management anticipates its continued support.

-Revenues received and receivables due under contracts with Vera Institute of Justice, Inc. and The Children's Trust consisted of the following for December 31, 2018 and 2017:
+Revenues received and receivables due under contracts with Vera Institute of Justice, Inc. and The Children's Trust consisted of the following for December 31, 2019 and 2018:

-20 )18 2017
+20 )19 2018

 Revenues Receivables Revenues Receivables

-Vera Institute of Justice, Inc. 44% 55% 43% 40%
+Vera Institute of Justice, Inc. 49% 90% 44% 55%

-The Children's Trust 9% 18% 9% 20%
+The Children's Trust 8% 6% 9% 18%